-What Are “White-Collar” Crimes?
+What are Considered “White-Collar” Crimes?

 The term “white-collar crimes” can cover a broad range of topics from insurance fraud to securities fraud to embezzlement and theft to the notorious Ponzi scheme.
 Since the types of cases involved vary so widely, the possible penalties also vary widely.